Saint Prosper Wreck

 Is it legal to dive the Saint Prosper?

-Why is the Saint Prosper also called El Gancho?
+Why is the wreck called El Gancho?

 Log your dives